atgfw/awx-ee-atg/README.md

-# AWX EE
+# AWX EE ATG

-The default Execution Environment for AWX.
+The default Execution Environment for AWX with Extras for opensense and node scripts.

 ## Build the image locally